A note on Fokker-Planck equations and graphons: Main result, examples and applications

-Condition \eqref{H} is requiring that, if we partition the interval $[0,1]$ in $J$ subsets $\{[\bar{x}]\}_{\bar{x} \in J}$, then the density of neighbors with respect to any of these subsets, i.e., $d_{\bar{y}} (\cdot)$ for some $\bar{y} \in J$, is piecewise constant on $[0,1]$ and completely characterized by the values on $J$.
+Condition \eqref{H} is requiring that, if we partition the interval $[0,1]$ in $J$ subsets $\{[\bar{x}]\}_{\bar{x} \in J}$, then the density of neighbors with respect to any of these subsets, i.e., $d_{[\bar{y}]} (\cdot)$ for some $\bar{y} \in J$, is piecewise constant on $[0,1]$ and completely characterized by the values on $J$.
 See Figure \ref{fig:graphons} (B) and Figure \ref{fig:stepgraphon} (A) for graphons that satisfy \eqref{H}.

 Theorem \ref{thm} basically states that, if one can group the particles so that within each group they have the same initial condition (in law) and are \textit{equi-connected} to the other groups in the sense of \eqref{H}, then the solution $\mu$ to \eqref{eq:fpBIG} is constant on these groups.

-We observe that this result does not depend on the class of $W$ as unlabeled graphon.
+Observe that Theorem \ref{thm} does not depend on the representative of the class of $W \in \tilde{\cW_0}$.
 As a consequence, one can relabel the particles such that $\mu$ is piecewise constant as a function of $x \in [0,1]$.

-\begin{rem} It is possible to weaken \eqref{H} by considering a larger $J$ based on vertices which have not only the same initial law, but also the same degree in $W$.
-We refrain from increasing the complexity in the construction of $J$ to keep the main ideas as clear as possible.
-This aspect is briefly discussed in the application to step kernels below. \end{rem}